Shopify/polaris/src/components/TextField/README.md

 Text fields should:

-- Be clearly labeled so it’s obvious to the merchant what they should enter into the field
+- Be clearly labeled so it’s obvious to merchants what they should enter into the field
 - Be labeled as “Optional” when you need to request input that’s not required
 - Only ask for information that’s really needed
-- Validate input as soon as merchant has finished interacting with a field (but not before)
+- Validate input as soon as merchants have finished interacting with a field (but not before)

 ---